 Strong personal relationships are also important for good mental wellbeing.
 This includes relationships with the staff at the care home, with other people living there and with family and friends.
 People need relationships that make them feel that they are part of the care home community and the wider community.
-Creating communities from My Home Life has advice for care homes on building a community in the home and making strong connections with the local community.
+Creating communities (PDF) from My Home Life has advice for care homes on building a community in the home and making strong connections with the local community.

 Help people learn new skills

 Our personal identities continue to develop throughout our lives.
 By learning new skills, older people can feel a sense of achievement and personal progress.
 Enhancing informal adult learning for older people in care settings, a video from the National Institute of Adult Continuing Education, shows some people who live in a care home learning new skills, such as playing musical instruments, learning Welsh and using a computer.

 People need to be understood as individuals.
 We need to understand their personal history, what makes them tick, what they remember, what makes them happy, what makes them sad…to make people understand that they still matter and that they are recognised and treated as individuals who can still contribute to society.